Rolling Stone founder Jann Wenner under fire for comments on female, Black rockers

 The uproar over Wenner's comments prompted an apology from the storied music journalist, and he was also booted from the board of directors of the Rock & Roll Hall of Fame Foundation.

-"In my interview with The New York Times I made comments that diminished the contributions, genius and impact of Black and women artists and I apologize wholeheartedly for those remarks," Wenner said late Saturday in a statement through his publisher — Little, Brown and Company — The Associated Press reported.
+"In my interview with The New York Times I made comments that diminished the contributions, genius and impact of Black and women artists and I apologize wholeheartedly for those remarks," Wenner said late Saturday in a statement through his publisher, Little, Brown and Company.

+Wenner said the interviews in the book "were not meant to represent the whole of music and it's diverse and important originators" but rather to "reflect the high points" of his career.

-"I totally understand the inflammatory nature and badly chosen words and deeply apologize and accept the consequences," he added.
+"I totally understand the inflammatory nature of badly chosen words and deeply apologize and accept the consequences," he added.

 The tumult began on Friday when the Times published its interview with Wenner, who was promoting his upcoming book, The Masters.